gitlabhq/gitlabhq/doc/development/architecture.md

 run: unicorn: (pid 30960) 14204s; run: log: (pid 13809) 2432047s
 ```

-### Layers

-GitLab can be considered to have two layers from a process perspective:

-- **Monitoring**: Anything from this layer is not required to deliver GitLab the application, but will allow administrators more insight into their infrastructure and what the service as a whole is doing.
-- **Core**: Any process that is vital for the delivery of GitLab as a platform.
-If any of these processes halt there will be a GitLab outage.
-For the Core layer, you can further divide into:
-  - **Processors**: These processes are responsible for actually performing operations and presenting the service.
-  - **Data**: These services store/expose structured data for the GitLab service.

-### alertmanager
+#### alertmanager

 - Omnibus configuration options
 - Layer: Monitoring

-[Alert manager](https://prometheus.io/docs/alerting/alertmanager/) is a tool provided by prometheus that _"handles alerts sent by client applications such as the Prometheus server.
+[Alert manager](https://prometheus.io/docs/alerting/alertmanager/) is a tool provided by Prometheus that _"handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
 It also takes care of silencing and inhibition of alerts."_ You can read more in [issue gitlab-ce#45740](https://gitlab.com/gitlab-org/gitlab-ce/issues/45740) about what we will be alerting on.

-### gitaly
+#### gitaly

 - [Omnibus configuration options](https://gitlab.com/gitlab-org/gitaly/tree/master/doc/configuration)
 - Layer: Core Service (Data)

-Gitaly is a service designed by GitLab to remove our need for NFS for Git storage in distributed deployments of GitLab (Think GitLab.com or High Availability Deployments).
+Gitaly is a service designed by GitLab to remove our need for NFS for Git storage in distributed deployments of GitLab (think GitLab.com or High Availability Deployments).
 As of 11.3.0, this service handles all Git level access in GitLab.
 You can read more about the project [in the project's readme](https://gitlab.com/gitlab-org/gitaly).

-### gitlab-monitor
+#### gitlab-monitor

 - Omnibus configuration options
 - Layer: Monitoring

-GitLab Monitor is a process designed in house that allows us to export metrics about GitLab application internals to prometheus.
-You can read more [in the project's readme](https://gitlab.com/gitlab-org/gitlab-monitor)
+GitLab Monitor is a process designed in house that allows us to export metrics about GitLab application internals to Prometheus.
+You can read more [in the project's readme](https://gitlab.com/gitlab-org/gitlab-monitor).

-### gitlab-workhorse
+#### gitlab-workhorse

 - Omnibus configuration options
 - Layer: Core Service (Processor)

-[GitLab Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse) is a program designed at GitLab to help alleviate pressure from unicorn.
+[GitLab Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse) is a program designed at GitLab to help alleviate pressure from Unicorn.
 You can read more about the [historical reasons for developing](https://about.gitlab.com/2016/04/12/a-brief-history-of-gitlab-workhorse/).
 It's designed to act as a smart reverse proxy to help speed up GitLab as a whole.

-### logrotate
+#### logrotate

 - [Omnibus configuration options](https://docs.gitlab.com/omnibus/settings/logs.html#logrotate)
 - Layer: Core Service

 GitLab is comprised of a large number of services that all log.
 We started bundling our own logrotate as of 7.4 to make sure we were logging responsibly.
-This is just a packaged version of the common opensource offering.
+This is just a packaged version of the common open source offering.

-### nginx
+#### nginx

 - [Omnibus configuration options](https://docs.gitlab.com/omnibus/settings/nginx.html)
 - Layer: Core Service (Processor)

 Nginx as an ingress port for all HTTP requests and routes them to the approriate sub-systems within GitLab.
 We are bundling an unmodified version of the popular open source webserver.

-### node-exporter
+#### node-exporter

 - [Omnibus configuration options](https://docs.gitlab.com/ee/administration/monitoring/prometheus/node_exporter.html)
 - Layer: Monitoring

-[Node Exporter](https://github.com/prometheus/node_exporter) is a Prometheus tool that gives us metrics on the underlying machine.
-(Think CPU/Disk/Load) It's just a packaged version of the common open source offering from the Prometheus project.
+[Node Exporter](https://github.com/prometheus/node_exporter) is a Prometheus tool that gives us metrics on the underlying machine (think CPU/Disk/Load).
+It's just a packaged version of the common open source offering from the Prometheus project.

-### postgres-exporter
+#### postgres-exporter

 - [Omnibus configuration options](https://docs.gitlab.com/ee/administration/monitoring/prometheus/postgres_exporter.html)
 - Layer: Monitoring

-[Postgres-exporter](https://github.com/wrouesnel/postgres_exporter) is the community provided Prometheus exporter that will deliver data about Postgres to prometheus for use in Grafana Dashboards.
+[Postgres-exporter](https://github.com/wrouesnel/postgres_exporter) is the community provided Prometheus exporter that will deliver data about Postgres to Prometheus for use in Grafana Dashboards.

-### postgresql
+#### postgresql

 - [Omnibus configuration options](https://docs.gitlab.com/omnibus/settings/database.html)
 - Layer: Core Service (Data)

 GitLab packages the popular Database to provide storage for Application meta data and user information.

-### prometheus
+#### prometheus

 - [Omnibus configuration options](https://docs.gitlab.com/ee/administration/monitoring/prometheus/)
 - Layer: Monitoring

 Prometheus is a time-series tool that helps GitLab administrators expose metrics about the individual processes used to provide GitLab the service.

-### redis
+#### redis

 - [Omnibus configuration options](https://docs.gitlab.com/omnibus/settings/redis.html)
 - Layer: Core Service (Data)